ywei-sio/SO_Mooring_Flux_Array/README.md

 (3) Run ‘SO_JRA_Qnet_EOF_Analysis.m’ for EOF analysis.

-(4) Run ‘SO_PlaceMooring.m’ to site moorings based on the largest local standard deviation or largest constration of total variance.
+(4) Run ‘SO_PlaceMooring.m’ to site moorings based on criteria of constraining the largest local standard deviation or fraction of total variance.

 Matlab toolbox m_map and seawater are required.